datacarpentry/python-ecology-lesson/01-starting-with-data.md

 methods easily reproducible.
 We can also easily share our code with colleagues and they can replicate the same analysis.

-# Reading Data Using Pandas CSV
+# Reading CSV Data Using Pandas

 We will begin by locating and reading our survey data which are in CSV format.
-We can use Pandas `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).
+We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

 ## So What's a DataFrame?

 A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more) in columns.
-It is similar to spreadsheets or SQL tables or the `data.frame` in R.
+It is similar to a spreadsheet or an SQL table or the `data.frame` in R.

-First, let's make sure the python Pandas library is loaded.
+First, let's make sure the Python Pandas library is loaded.
 We will import Pandas using the nickname `pd`.

 ```python
 import pandas as pd
 ```

 Let's also import the [OS Library](https://docs.python.org/2/library/os.html).
 This library allows us to make sure we are in the correct working directory.
 If you are working in IPython Notebook, be sure to start the notebook in the workshop repository.
 If you didn't do that you can always set the working directory using the code below.

 ```python
 import os